Website-Icon DED9

 7- Avoid decimal numbers with two decimal places

 Decimal numbers with two decimal places should only be used if necessary.
-For example, the use of decimal numbers in currencies can be problematic – the BigDecimal data type should be preferred instead.
+For example, using decimal numbers in currencies can be problematic – the BigDecimal data type should be preferred instead.
 Decimal numbers with two decimal places are more useful in measurements.

 Die mobile Version verlassen